 We are living in uncertain times.
 For many of use, that uncertainty can easily translate into anxiety and/or fear.
 Anxiety is a complex emotional response, often requiring us to simultaneously address the origins of fear responses in our brain while working to calm the thoughts that provoke and perpetuate the cycle of anxiety.
 Even though anxiety has the power to rob us of our capacity to engage fully in many areas of life, we can recover from our anxious minds and soothe our anxious bodily responses.

 Learn to understand and reduce anxiety to support yourself, your staff, and/or your clients as we continue to live in these uncertain times.
-This interactive, 8-part virtual training will give you the understanding and skills you need to help yourself, loved ones, staff and clients move forward with more focus and manage their anxious minds.
-Complete with a skills-building manual, this virtual training will give you the tools that demonstrate the greatest efficacy in managing and reducing anxiety.
+This interactive, eight-part virtual workshop will give you the understanding and skills you need to help yourself, loved ones, staff and clients move forward with more focus and manage their anxious minds.
+Complete with a skills-building manual, this virtual workshop will give you the tools that demonstrate the greatest efficacy in managing and reducing anxiety.

 Members: $350 + HST

 Non-Members: $455 + HST

 OMSSA will be hosting this virtual workshop using Zoom, an online, interactive platform that you can join straight from your web browser, or by downloading 'Zoom Client for Meetings' on your computer or tablet.

 Participants will be expected to join the workshop via both video and audio.
 Participants should therefore have access to a desktop computer, laptop computer or tablet with:

 a built-in microphone or a headphone jack where you can plug in a headset or earphones

 We strongly recommend that participants use a headset or earphones with a built-in microphone in order to limit background noise.